mono/Embeddinator-4000/docs/ObjC.md

 ### Equality operator

-In general operator == in C# is handled as a general operators as noted above.
+In general operator == in C# is handled as a general operator as noted above.

 However, if the "friendly" Equals operator is found, both operator == and operator != will be skipped in generation.